Skip to main content

 -1978

-Denotes that the ID connect API host was not found.
+Indicates that the ID Connect API host was not found.

 IdConnectDataNotFoundException